 - Anytime the motor fuel (i.e., diesel fuel) (Figure 2-4) or the LP tank is to be filled, the motor home engine is to be turned off, all pilot lights must be extinguished, and appliances turned off.
-Further, during any filling operation or connecting/disconnecting of any LP tanks, a NO SMOKING policy should always be observed.
-In a similar manner, any other comparable devices of the motor home users (e.g., butane camplights, propane lights and grills) should be treated in a similar manner to assure the safety of all concerned. - NEVER use an open flame to test for LP gas leaks or to examine the fluid levels in the fuel tanks. - After filling any LP system, immediately replace and secure all protective covers and caps. - After closing the LP valve, close and securely latch the LP door to prevent unintentional access or damage. - NEVER connect natural gas to the LP gas system-LP gas and natural gas are not interchangeable. - NEVER use any other "burning" equipment (e.g., charcoal grills, wood stoves, butane lights, propane lights inside the motor home-doing so may cause fires and/or asphyxiation.
+Further, during any filling operation or connecting/ disconnecting of any LP tanks, a NO SMOKING policy should always be observed.
+In a similar manner, any other comparable devices of the motor home users (e.g., butane camp lights, propane lights and grills) should be treated in a similar manner to assure the safety of all concerned. - NEVER use an open flame to test for LP gas leaks or to examine the fluid levels in the fuel tanks.